klayveR/poe-log-monitor/README.md

 Emitted when the player logs into the game.

+### instanceServer
+- `address` - Instance server the player connected to

+Emitted when the player changes the instance server.
+This can be useful for determining whether a player enters an area instance the player previously entered, or a newly created one.

 ### area
 - `name` - The name of the area that has been entered
 - `type` - The type of the area